Ultimate Performance Blood Test

 How to prepare for your test

 Prepare for your Ultimate Performance Blood Test by following these instructions.
 Take your sample between 6am and 10am.
+Avoid vigorous exercise or sexual activity for 48 hours beforehand – both can raise your prolactin level.
 If you have an unusual sleep pattern (eg shift worker) then take this test within 2 hours of waking.
-Avoid nipple stimulation or any kind of sexual activity for 24 hours before taking this test, as these can increase prolactin levels.
-Heavy meals and strenuous exercise can also impact prolactin results and are best avoided before taking the test.
+Avoid nipple stimulation or heavy meals before taking the test, as these can increase prolactin levels.
 Take this test when any symptoms of short-term illness have settled.
 Take this test two to five days after the start of your period, ideally on day three.
 It can be taken any time if you do not have periods.
-Avoid heavy exercise for 48 hours beforehand.
 Avoid fatty foods for eight hours before your test, you do not need to fast.
 Stay well hydrated before your test.
 Corticosteroid medication can affect this test, ask your doctor whether to stop before testing.
 Take your sample at least 24 hours after any vitamin or mineral supplements.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
 Do not take vitamin B12 for two weeks prior to this test.
 If your B12 is prescribed ask your doctor whether to stop.
 Hormonal contraception can affect the results of this test.
 Taking a break from this and waiting for your periods to restart before your blood test will give more accurate results.
+If you take thyroxine, you can take your medication as usual, either before or after your blood test.
+Please let us know in your supporting information if you take amiodarone or lithium as these can affect your thyroid function results.
+If you take desiccated thyroid extract (DTE) or liothyronine, it's best to take it after you've collected your sample, as both medications can affect your free T3 result.

 Blood testing made easy